How to Control Common Fruit-Tree Pests

 5 Common Fruit-Tree Pests

-Depending on the particular fruit trees you have on your property, you’ll be dealing with different potential invaders.
-Knowing what species and symptoms to watch for is the first step in protecting your fruit harvest.
+Depending on the types of fruit trees you have in your yard, you might encounter a variety of little invaders.
+Getting familiar with the different species and their telltale signs is a great first step in protecting your fruit harvest.

 codling moth